 Whether your spine has experienced everyday wear and tear, or you have suffered an infection, there are different types of degenerative spine diseases that may affect you.

-Lumbar stenosis is the narrowing of the spine in the lower back.
+Lumbar stenosis is the narrowing of the spinal canal in the lower back.
 The narrowing occurs in the spaces between your spine and can cause pain to the nerves within.
 The main cause of lumbar stenosis is osteoarthritis, which is wear and tear on your joints over time.
 Symptoms can include numbness in your legs, pain in your back and sciatica may develop.
 Treatment options for lumbar stenosis can include surgery.
 During surgery, your surgeon will remove the vertebrae that are pinching the nerve to help alleviate the pain.

 Sciatica can be caused by a pinched nerve in the spine or a herniated disc.
 This condition affects the lower back and can travel down one or both of the legs.
 Sciatica can be caused by other spine conditions including osteoarthritis and herniated discs.
 Symptoms of sciatica include numbness, tingling and pain that radiates from the low back into the legs and feet.
-Non-surgical treatment options such as physical therapy and pain medication are the best options to help manage and relieve pain.
+Non-surgical treatment options such as physical therapy and pain relievers are the best options to help manage and reduce pain.

 Common symptoms of degenerative spine diseases can include pain, limited movement or mobility and spinal deformities.
 If you experience signs and symptoms of a degenerative spine disease, it’s important to notify your doctor.
 Schedule an appointment to talk about your symptoms and any concerns you may have.